 When the device is operational and linked to the network, use the Reset Test Function Management (RESET) switch on the board (see SW1 in Figure 2-7) to announce the device's IP Address and test that the audio is working (see Section 2.3.5.3, "Announcing the IP Address").
-During the IP address announcement, you will hear the IP address through the handset receiver.
+During the IP address announcement, you will hear the ip address of your device through the handset receiver.